-Prior to working at News 4, Siff was the law enforcement reporter at NY1, scoring numerous one-on-one interviews with Police Commissioner Ray Kelly.
-Prior to that, he worked at WKBW-TV in Buffalo from 1996-2001.
-Before that, he worked at WTVH-TV in Syracuse from 1994-1996.
-Andrew began his career as a general assignment reporter in 1991 at NBC affiliate WEEK-TV in Peoria, Ill.
-His first major assignment was covering the 1992 strike at Caterpillar Inc., when 14,000 workers hit the picket lines.
+Siff, while a law enforcement reporter at NY1, delivered many one-on-one interviews with Police Commissioner Ray Kelly.
+Siff also worked at WKBW-TV in Buffalo and WTVH-TV in Syracuse.
+He began his career as a general assignment reporter at the NBC affiliate WEEK-TV in Peoria, Illinois.
+His first major assignment was the 1992 strike at Caterpillar Inc., where 14,000 workers hit the picket lines.

-In addition to his Emmy wins, Siff has been honored with The New York State Associated Press Award for General Excellence in Reporting.
-He has also won feature reporting awards from the New York Press Club, The Press Club of Long Island, and the Syracuse Press Club.
+Siff received a 2013 New York Emmy and a New York State Associated Press award for General Excellence in Reporting.
+He has also been recognized by: The New York Press Club, The Press Club of Long Island, and the Syracuse Press Club for feature reporting.

-Siff graduated from Wesleyan University with a bachelor's degree in English.
-He is a member of the Inner Circle, an annual journalists' spoof of city politics, which raises money for local charities.
+A native New Yorker and Hunter High School alumnus, Siff graduated from Wesleyan University with a bachelor's degree in English.
+He is a member of the Inner Circle Club, a parody group made up of seasoned reporters, television and radio personalities.
+The group raises money for local charities.

 Siff is an avid Yankees and Giants fan, and lives with his wife and son in Queens.